mbufi/RoboND-Rover-Project/writeup_template.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 The robot is capable of mapping more than 40% of the terrain at more than 60% fidelity.
 Sometimes the fidelity starts out below 60% but then it quickly goes up above 60%.
-As you can see, it mapped 2 samples in 59% of the map at over 70% fidelity.
+As you can see, it mapped and grabbed 3 samples in over >50%  of the map at over > 70% fidelity.
 ![alt text][image5]

 A demo video can be found [YouTube](https://youtu.be/INhpsn3H4ww)

 In addition it happens that the Rover gets stuck for a short while (a few seconds) when rotating away from certain obstacles.
-Despite this it manages to get loose and continue its exploration.
+To counter this, the Rover is set throttle as much as it can until it can reach of speed of over 0.5 m/s.
+This rapid acceleration allows it to get loose and continue its exploration.

-On very rare occasions the robot gets stuck in obstacles and is not able to continue its exploration path.
-In this case the addition of a 'reverse' driving functionality in the decision_step() function might be of use.
+On very rare occasions where there are small random obstacles, the robot gets stuck in in awkward positions due to weird geometry of the environment/boulders and is not able to continue its exploration path.
+In this case the addition of a 'reverse' driving functionality in the decision_step() would be very useful.

-In order to increase the percentage of mapped terrain, some sort of weighting of the pixels in the world map could be used.
-The pixels which correspond to mapped terrain could acquire a higher weight than non-mapped ones.
-Hence the exploration could be guided towards the pixels on the world map with lower weight.

 To improve the results, most of the enhancements would be towards `decision.py`:
 * Give the robot more brains as to increasing speeds in straight aways for longer periods without swaying
-* Stop from re-visting areas
+* Stop from re-visting areas.
+Have some sort of understanding of already "mapped coords".
 * Making the Rover a wall crawler (since most samples are near the walls).
 If I made it always hug the RIGHT wall, it would never revist the same area until it reached 100% completion
-* Implementing the grabbing mechanism.
-It worked in my test scripts, but the simulator used too much memory, and caused various issues with lag and freezing during the process of grabbing samples.
 * Implementing start/end position coordinates.
 So once the Rover has mapped and grabbed all the samples, it would return to its starting coordinates using a somewhat complex planned navigation routine.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by drive_rover.py) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-`FPS: 24/35`
+`FPS: 57`
-`SIMULATOR SETTINGS: 1024x768, GRAPHICS = GOOD`
+`SIMULATOR SETTINGS: 1024x768, GRAPHICS = FANTASTIC`